lizmat/raku-all-modules/github/p6-pdf/PDF-Lite-p6/README.md

 Whole pages or individual resources may be copied from one PDF to another.

-## Operators
+## Graphics Operations

-PDF::Content inherits from PDF::Content::Op, which implements the full range of PDF content operations for handling text, images and graphics coordinates:
+A full range of general graphics is available for drawing and displaying text.

 ```
 use PDF::Lite;